tracee/tracee/context-logger/context-logger-connectors/http-connector/README.md

 # tracee-context-logger-http-connector

-The tracEE tracee-context-logger-http-connector supports writing contextual data to remote systems via HTTP(async).
+The TracEE tracee-context-logger-http-connector supports writing contextual data to remote systems via HTTP(async).

 ## Maven artifacts
 You need to add the following Dependencies to your projects pom.xml: